Mike Rivera (baseball): Florida Marlins

 On September 2, 2010 he signed a minor league contract with the Florida Marlins and was assigned to the Triple-A New Orleans Zephyrs, where he hit .111 in three games.
 He appeared in seven games with the Marlins late in the season and was hitless in 14 at-bats.

-Return to Milwaukee
+Milwaukee Brewers (second stint)

 On October 17, 2010, Rivera signed a minor-league contract with the Milwaukee Brewers for the 2011 season.
 He was called up to the major leagues on May 17, 2011 when Sean Green was designated for assignment.
-He elected to become a free agent following the season, but was re-signed by Milwaukee to a minor-league deal shortly after.
+He elected to become a free agent following the season, but was re-signed by Milwaukee to a minor-league contract on December 9.
 The Brewers released Rivera on March 30, 2012.

 Boston Red Sox

-Rivera signed with the Long Island Ducks for 2012, but before the season started, on April 20, 2012, he signed a minor-league deal with the Boston Red Sox.
-He played for the Pawtucket Red Sox, Triple A team for the Red Sox.
+Rivera initially signed with the Long Island Ducks of the Atlantic League of Professional Baseball for the 2012 season.
+However, prior to the start of the season, on April 20, 2012, Rivera signed a minor league contract with the Boston Red Sox.
+He spent the remainder of the year with the Pawtucket Red Sox, Boston's Triple-A affiliate.